Modified release tablets

 skin rash, redness in the face or itching

-muscle twitching or muscle tightness
+muscle twitching or muscle tightness or stiffness

 stomach discomfort or cramps, indigestion or abdominal pain